top of page

 Cultivate a Culture of Empathy and Inclusivity

-Implementing these must-haves in your career will significantly improve your mental health and well-being, enabling you to excel as a leader.
+Implementing these essential strategies in your career can significantly improve your mental health and overall well-being, allowing you to excel as a leader.
+Remember, prioritizing yourself and your well-being is not a luxury but a necessity for a sustainable and successful career.

-Menity Research suite
+1. Menity Research suite

-Harvard Business Review - Manage Your Work, Manage Your Life
+2. Harvard Business Review - Manage Your Work, Manage Your Life

-Gallup - State of the Global Workplace.
+3. Gallup - State of the Global Workplace.
 Retrieved from

-Journal of Occupational Health Psychology - A meta-analytic examination of the correlates of the three dimensions of job burnout.
+4. Journal of Occupational Health Psychology - A meta-analytic examination of the correlates of the three dimensions of job burnout.

 bottom of page